FFFFourwood/AI-Blogify/README.md

 - 2024-07-23 : corn & open ai service
 - 2024-07-24 : ai article service
 - 2024-07-25 : update article UI
+- 2024-08-02 : Complete all APIs and backend logic for tags and categories.